icon-community/icon.community/content/blog/2022/2022-12-02-icon-development-update-november-2022/index.md

 * Continue working on IIPs for the BTP Protocol.
 This will include upgrades to IIP25, IIP52, and additional IIPs for each component of the protocol
 * Working on end-to-end testing between an ICON environment and local BSC environment
 * Continuing to research ETH2 and BSC consensus mechanisms for proper BMV implementation
-* Begin working on a new BTP 2.0 github repo to better organize new documentation and code
+* Begin working on a new BTP 2.0 GitHub repo to better organize new documentation and code

 ## Interoperability Integrations
 The team has made the ICON Bridge integration github public, with integration teams moving to a monthly release schedule for releases (published [here](https://github.com/icon-project/icon-bridge/releases/tag/v0.0.10)) and progress reports (published [here](https://github.com/icon-project/grants-program/tree/main/progress-reports/icon-bridge)).